esphome/esphome-docs/components/sensor/pulse_meter.rst

 - **internal_filter_mode** (*Optional*, string): Determines how the internal filter is applied.
   One of ``EDGE`` or ``PULSE``.
 Defaults to ``EDGE``.
-  - In ``EDGE`` mode, only rising edges are detected and pulse width is calculated as the time between successive rising edges.
+  - In ``EDGE``  mode, subsequent rising edges are compared and if they fall into an interval lesser than the ``internal filter`` value, the last one is discarded.
+This is useful if your input signal bounces, but is otherwise clean.
-  - In ``PULSE`` mode, both rising and falling edges are detected and pulse width is calculated as the time between a rising and a falling edge.
+  - In ``PULSE`` mode, the rising edge is discarded if any further interrupts are detected before the ``internal_filter`` time has passed.

-  In either case, a pulse with width less than ``interval_timer`` is ignored.

 In other words, a high pulse must be at least ``internal_filter`` long to be counted.
-This is useful if you are detecting long pulses that may bounces before and/or after the main pulse.
+This is useful if you have a noisy input signal that may have bounces before and/or after the main pulse.

 - **timeout** (*Optional*, :ref:`config-time`): If we don't see a pulse for this length of time, we assume *0 pulses/s*.
 Defaults to ``5 min``.
 - **total** (*Optional*, :ref:`config-id`): An additional sensor that outputs the total number of pulses counted.